 Anxiety and addiction go hand and hand.
 It is very common to feel especially anxious in sobriety because alcohol and drugs were used to cope with daily anxiety for many people.
 Adjusting to the loss of substance use as a coping mechanism makes bouts of anxiety in early recovery very common.
 Although it may seem difficult, coping with anxiety and making it more manageable is possible in recovery.
 Here are 5 tips to start dealing with your anxiety in sobriety.

-5 Tips to Cope with Anxiety in Sobriety
+How to cope with Anxiety and Sobriety

 - Grounding exercises